 Fitness is as much about feeling good as it is looking good.
 No matter what you weigh, when you’re confident about the way you look, your self-esteem improves by leaps and bounds.
 Even if you’ve only just started, your confidence will grow with each milestone you reach.
-Whether it’s a slimmer waistline you desire, or just the ability to conquer the stairs without being breathless, your self-image can only be strengthened when you achieve your goals.
+Whether it’s a slimmer waistline you desire, your self-image can only be strengthened when you achieve your goals.

 There’s nothing worse than misplacing your keys, or forgetting to pay an important bill.
 As we age, keeping track of all the trivial things becomes increasingly difficult.
 Luckily, exercise is excellent for improving memory.
 An intense workout session results in increased cell production in the hippocampus, the region of the brain responsible for memory and information retention.
 Some studies have even linked early childhood brain development with physical activity levels.